opencloud-community/ot-controller/docs/signaling-api/moderation.md

 ### DebriefingStarted

-Received when a debriefing has started that you participate in.
+Received when a debriefing has started that a participant is part of.

 #### Fields